is having to choose between

 what he was hearing.

-been killed then if not for him.
-It was Rhoen who kept me safely within the
+if not for him.
+It was Rhoen who kept me safely within the force field.
+He

 “So he saved you from Earth only to turn around and hand you over to